 As part of our Armed Forces Initiative we'll be featuring exclusive recipes inspired by military service throughout the year.
-These recipes have been developed by Justin Townsend, a BHA Field To Table contributor, editor-in-cheif of Harvesting Nature and a Deck Watch Officer in the United States Coast Guard.
+These recipes have been developed by Justin Townsend, a BHA Field To Table contributor, editor-in-chief of Harvesting Nature and a Deck Watch Officer in the United States Coast Guard.
 Our Armed Forces Initiative strives to ensure that active duty and veteran military personnel continue selfless service and enjoy the camaraderie of likeminded individuals committed to the mission of protecting our public lands and waters, and who support the ethical fair chase of wildlife.
-Learn more, here.
+Learn more here.

 Text and Photos by Justin Townsend

 On April 6, 1917, Congress voted to declare war, joining Britain, France and Russia in the fight against the Germans in World War I. During the following 19 months, over 4.7 million men and women would serve.
 We honor our WWI veterans formally on Nov.
 11 with Veterans Day.
 But today we want to share some of the culinary history of the “Doughboys” of WWI.